1Password/scim-examples/docker/README.md

 # Deploying the 1Password SCIM Bridge using Docker

-This example describes the methods of deploying the 1Password SCIM bridge using Docker.
+This example describes the methods of deploying the 1Password SCIM Bridge using Docker.
 The Docker Compose and Docker Swarm managers are available and deployment using each manager is described below.

 ## Preparing